Osaka Station

 The Sanyo Shinkansen is a high-speed “bullet train” rail line operated by JR West between Shin-Osaka Station and Hakata Station in Fukuoka, Kyushu.
-This is the fastest and most comfortable route to take if you are traveling between Osaka and major western cities in Japan such as Kobe, Himeji, and Hiroshima.
+This is the fastest and most comfortable rail route to take if you are traveling between Osaka and major western cities in Japan such as Kobe, Himeji, Hiroshima and Fukuoka.

-Traveling west from Shin-Osaka Station you can reach Kobe in 12 minutes, Himeji in 30 minutes, Hiroshima in 1 hour and 30 minutes, and Hakata in 2 hours and 30 minutes.
-Traveling east from Shin-Osaka, the line is extended by the Tokaido Shinkansen line, which goes to Kyoto, Nagoya, Shin-Yokohama and Tokyo.
-Beyond Hakata, the line is extended by the Kyushu Shinkansen line which goes to Kumamoto and Kagoshima.
+Traveling west from Shin-Osaka Station, you can reach Shin-Kobe in about 12 minutes, Himeji in about 30 minutes, Hiroshima in about 1 hour and 30 minutes, and Hakata in about 2 hours and 30 minutes, depending on the train service.
+Traveling east from Shin-Osaka, the Tokaido Shinkansen continues to Kyoto, Nagoya, Shin-Yokohama and Tokyo.
+Beyond Hakata, through services on the Kyushu Shinkansen continue to Kumamoto and Kagoshima-Chuo.

 The Sakura Shinkansen train bound for Kumamoto